Efunroye Tinubu: Early life

 Tinubu was the eldest daughter of her father.
 Her mother Nijeede was first married to a man named Degolu (son of Fajinmi and Osunkoolu), and had a child, Tinubu's oldest brother, Sobowale.
 When Degolu died, Nijeede married Tinubu's father Olumosa, becoming his second wife, and they had Tinubu.
 Olumosa had two other wives, his first wife had a son named Okukan.
 Olumosa's third wife then had Tinubu's younger brother, Akinwunmi.
 She is the only known daughter of her father.

-In 1821, as a young girl, the Egba and Owu regions were flunged into war went the Owu Kingdom fell, as part of the larger Yoruba Wars.
+In 1821, as a young girl, the Egba and Owu regions were plunged into war when the Owu Kingdom fell, as part of the larger Yoruba Wars.
 Many towns, including Ijokodo were destroyed, and their family had to flee to avoid being captured and enslaved, as many Egba and Owu people were.
 They eventually, under the leadership of Sodeke, moved to the new town of Abeokuta in 1830.
 By that time, she had married an Owu man, and had two sons.
 Not too long after, her mother Nijeede died Shortly after her mother died, Tinubu's Owu husband died.
 She then remarried the exiled Oba Adele Ajosun in 1833 who, while visiting Abeokuta, was allegedly charmed by Tinubu, who was a young and eligible widow.
 She moved with the exiled Oba to Badagry, which was traditionally the place of refuge for Lagos monarchs.
 At Badagry, using her trading experience taught by her grandmother Osunsola, she exploited Adele's connections to build a formidable business trading in tobacco, salt, and slaves.